 THE MOSQUITO LIFE CYCLE

 Around 90% of the adult mosquito population in Montana is made up of two species, depending upon habitat.
 The first, and most vicious biter, is the “floodwater” mosquito, Aedes vexans.
-This mosquito and other closely related floodwater species are responsible for nearly all severe outdoor annoyance.
+This mosquito and other closely-related floodwater species are responsible for nearly all severe outdoor annoyance.
 The second, an important disease vector, is Culex tarsalis.
-These two species, although very different in their life-styles, have one thing in common, as with all mosquito species.
-They must have water for their early stages, and all undergo the same four-stage life cycle: egg, larva, pupa, and adult.
+These two species, along with all other mosquitoes, must have water for their early stages, and all undergo the same four-stage life cycle: egg, larva, pupa, and adult.
 The larval and pupal stages are always aquatic.

 Depending on the particular species, the female mosquito lays her eggs either individually or in attached groups called rafts.
 The eggs are placed either directly on the surface of still water, along its edges, in treeholes, or other areas that are prone to flooding from rain, irrigation or overflow.
 In some species, the eggs may hatch within a few days of being laid, with the exact amount of time dependent on temperature.
 But if the egg is laid out of water and is subject to intermittent flooding, the embryo may lay dormant for many years until the ideal natural hatching conditions are met.
 Mosquitoes frequently overwinter in the egg stage, but may also overwinter as larvae or adults.